 If you love traveling throughout Pennsylvania, July is a great month for exploration.
 With a plethora of outdoor adventures to be had, nearly every museum in the state open, and hundreds of great events happening, there’s more than enough to keep the whole family entertained.

-I’ve searched through hundreds of events to come up with my list of 10 great things to do in Pennsylvania in July.
+I’ve searched through many great PA events to come up with my list of 10 great things to do in Pennsylvania in July.
 Take a look at the list below and then start planning your upcoming Pennsylvania trips.

-Wawa Welcome America Festival in Philly – June 29-July 4
+Wawa Welcome America Festival in Philly – June 19-July 4

 Since Philadelphia is the birthplace of the United States, it should come as no surprise that the city hosts one of the country’s best July 4th celebrations.
-In addition to ticketed events, over 50 free events will occur throughout the city during the festival.
+In addition to ticketed events, dozens of free events will occur throughout the city during the festival.

 For more information, visit the event’s website.

-The annual reenactment of the Battle of Gettysburg will be held near the battle’s 156th anniversary in early July.
-The event includes battle reenactments, discussion about various aspects of the battle and the Civil War, an encampment, and much more.
+The annual reenactment of the Battle of Gettysburg will be held on the battle’s 158th anniversary in early July.
+The event includes battle reenactments, guided tours, living history demonstrations, and much more.

 For more information, visit the festival’s website.